billyjacoby/browsernaut/README.md

 - [Vite](https://vitejs.dev): Vite is a fast and lightweight build tool for modern web applications.
 It offers near-instantaneous hot module replacement (HMR) and optimized production builds.
 - [TypeScript](https://www.typescriptlang.org): TypeScript is a statically-typed superset of JavaScript that adds type annotations and advanced language features to enhance code quality and maintainability.
 - [Zustand](https://github.com/pmndrs/zustand): Zustand is a minimalistic state management library for React.
 It allows you to manage application state with ease and simplicity.
+- [shadcn/ui](https://github.com/shadcn/ui): shadcn/ui makes it incredibly easy to build and theme most aspects of an applicaiton

 ## Why Tauri?